TouK/nussknacker/docs/scenarios_authoring/Enrichers.md

 - MLFlow registry
 - custom model registry

-Similarly to SQL and OpenAPI enrichers, as ML model input and output are knownn to Designer, when you double click the ML Enricher node in the scenario you will see entry fields required by the model; data type hints and syntax error checking functionality will be active.
+Similarly to SQL and OpenAPI enrichers, as ML model input and output are known to Designer, when you double-click the ML Enricher node in the scenario you will see entry fields required by the model; data type hints and syntax error checking functionality will be active.

 From the scenario author perspective, the ML Enricher is indistinguishable from OpenAPI enricher - it just takes some input parameters and returns a value.